Sampling

 Control your event consumption with sampling.

-π‘ Tip: We recommend starting with a sample rate of
+💡 Tip: We recommend starting with the sample rate of

 0.1

-on requests to build an understanding of your applicationβs profile and adjusting the rate based on your observations.
+or lower on requests to build an understanding of your application’s profile and adjusting the rate based on your observations.

-Sampling is supported for both HTTP requests and Artisan commands.
-When a request or command is sampled, all related events β including queries, jobs, exceptions, and outbound HTTP calls β will be captured.
+You can configure global sampling for both HTTP requests and Artisan commands using environment variables.
+When a request or command is sampled in, Nightwatch captures the full execution context, including related database queries, queued jobs, exceptions, and outbound HTTP calls.

 You can combine exception sampling with other sampling types.
 When you set both request sampling (10%) and exception sampling (50%), Nightwatch will: